Wikked Lil' Grrrls

-Wikked Lil' Grrrls is Canadian singer Esthero's second album, her first full-length in seven years.
+Wikked Lil' Grrrls is the second studio album by Canadian singer Esthero.
 It was released on June 28, 2005 in North America by Reprise Records.

+It marked her first release since her 1998 debut Breath from Another, and was the first project released solely by Esthero since the disbanding of the eponymous duo consisting of herself and producer Doc McKinney, who produced the entirety of Breath from Another alongside Esthero.
+However, Doc does return as a producer for certain tracks on Wikked Lil' Grrrls.

-The album elicited mixed reviews upon its release, with contemporary music critics generally praising her vocal performance but expressing mixed feelings regarding the record's eclecticism.
+Wikked Lil' Grrrls elicited mixed reviews upon release, with contemporary music critics generally praising her vocal performance but expressing mixed feelings regarding the record's eclecticism.
 The album gave Esthero her first album chart entry in the US, reaching number 24 on the US Heatseekers Albums chart.
-The album includes two singles, "We R in Need of a Musical Revolution" and "Fastlane."
+The album was promoted by the two singles, "We R in Need of a Musical Revolution" and "Fastlane."

 Background and recording

-Esthero was dropped from Work in late 1999 due to poor sales of her first album Breath from Another, and the label's absorption into Epic Records.
-She eventually signed with Reprise Records.
-Orlando Puerta, marketing director at Reprise Records noted: "Somehow she persevered, and she is special enough for us not to let go of her."
-Esthero began writing material for her second studio album before her departure from SME.
-It took over four years and in late 2003 she started recording sessions.
-In November 2004 a six-song promotional EP entitled We R in Need of a Musical Revolution was released.
-It features three tracks not included on the album: "The Lull-a-Bye", "I Drive Alone" and "Amber & Tiger's Eye".
+Esthero left WORK in late 1999 due to poor sales of her first album Breath from Another, and the label's absorption into Epic Records.

+She eventually signed with Reprise Records, a Warner Music Group label.
+Orlando Puerta, marketing director at Reprise, noted: "Somehow she persevered, and she is special enough for us not to let go of her."

+Esthero began writing material for the album prior to her departure from Sony Music.
+After four years, she began recording for the album in late 2003.

+In November 2004, a six-song promotional EP entitled We R in Need of a Musical Revolution was released.
+The title track, alongside the tracks "Everyday Is a Holiday (With You)" and "Gone" (featuring Sean Lennon and CeeLo Green respectively), were later featured on Wikked Lil' Grrrls.

+The track "Junglebook" originally contained a guest appearance from American rapper André 3000, but was ultimately not featured on the album.
+In a 2021 interview on the Can't Knock the Shuffle podcast, hosted by Sean Kantrowitz, Esthero revealed that the feature was left off because Warner Music Group attempted to issue the song as the lead single, despite her protest, resulting in Esthero and André 3000 conspiring to dissuade Warner by having André demand more money and for the feature to be credited to his alias, "Johnny Vulture"; this ultimately led to Warner refusing to release this version altogether, resulting in the original CD release featuring only Esthero.

 Musical style

 The album was noted for its diversity of musical styles.

 Vibe described the album's style as "an alternately futuristic and vintage soundscape of reggae, jazz, hip hop, and electronica."
-AllMusic's Johnny Loftus commented that the album falls "in a drifty place between modernized trip-hop (and) mild R&B." Regarding the album's stylistic eclecticism, Esthero stated in an interview with The Washington Post that her "taste is so vast it ends up like a premixed iPod shuffle."
+AllMusic's Johnny Loftus commented that the album falls "in a drifty place between modernized trip-hop (and) mild R&B."

+Regarding the album's stylistic eclecticism, Esthero stated in an interview with The Washington Post that her "taste is so vast it ends up like a premixed iPod shuffle."